uselagoon/lagoon/docs/using_lagoon/docker-compose_yml.md

 If you need some changes on the OpenShift DeploymentConfig Templates, you can define your own template via `lagoon.template`.
 Check out the shipped Templates from the [templates folder of `oc-build-deploy-dind`](https://github.com/amazeeio/lagoon/tree/master/images/oc-build-deploy-dind/openshift-templates).
 Important: The template is called with `oc process`, so you should define the same parameters like in the default templates.

+You can also overwrite the templates only for a specific environment, this is done in the [`.lagoon.yml`](/using_lagoon/lagoon_yml.md/#environmentsnametypes)

 #### Custom Types

 Feeling adventurous and would like to do something completely customized?
 Welcome to the Danger-Zone!